k-int/bas-quire/content/issue-08/the-art-game.md

 Pre-war visual art coverage was dominated by the illustrated lecture from the television studio, complemented by occasional conversations (for example between Piper and Serge Chermayeff) and group discussions (such as the "Traditional versus Modern Art" debate chaired by William Rothenstein in 1939, for which a full transcript was published in *The* *Listener*).[^21] These formats continued to be utilised and developed when television broadcasting resumed at the end of the war, when visual art was again given substantial airtime.
 Coverage of exhibitions included John Rothenstein on the Tate's show of American painting in 1946, the modernist critic Douglas Cooper on van Gogh\'s *The Yellow House* in 1947, to coincide with a Tate show of the artist's work, and a brief attempt to revive the gallery round-up in 1950, this time presented by the painter Rodrigo Moynihan.
 The series *The Eye of the Artist*, which ran from 1947 to 1949, epitomises the eclectic subject matter being tackled at the time.
 It featured a programme on the art of India, invited an artist to paint live in the television studio, and hosted a conversation about the potential of industry and commerce to act as modern patrons.
 In 1958 Kenneth Clark's programmes for the new commercial channel Independent Television (ITV) started with the series *Is Art Necessary?* However, the use of expert guests (including John Berger in the third episode) was soon abandoned in favour of a more focused lecture format, which was also adopted for Clark's *Five Revolutionary Painters*  in 1959 ([Fig. 4](#figure4)).[^22]

-# Sorry {#sorry}

-Because of its privacy settings, this video cannot be played here.

 {% assign DOI = "p8" %}

 Given how little material survives, the content of these programmes is often difficult to judge.
 However, they seem to have engaged multiple viewpoints on intellectually-challenging and controversial (if mainstream) topics.
 For example, the *Radio Times*' listing for *Argument on Picasso*, which was broadcast for the artist's seventieth birthday in October 1951, noted that, "Discussion still goes on over the work of one of the most controversial figures of our time" and promised that the debate would be "taken up in the studio" with the aid of original drawings borrowed from the Institute of Contemporary Arts.[^23] John Wyver has argued that the predominant formats for presenting visual art in British-made television before 1962 gave primacy to the word, with an explanatory voice constraining the polysemic possibility of pictures.[^24] This is a useful emphasis, but it is also worth noting that the voices heard in such programmes articulated diverse critical viewpoints, as with the debate in *Argument on Picasso* or the use of a partisan, contentious art critic such as Douglas Cooper as well as established figures such as John Rothenstein.
 There was also an interplay between different media, with connections made between television and the established critical culture of radio: Cooper's van Gogh piece, for example, was linked to an extended discussion on the Third Programme.[^25]